 but it is not meant for long messages.
 Here’s an example of using the

-errdetails
+errdetails package

 to attach extra error metadata to an error: